TradingBotX/market-making-bot/README.md

     ```

 3. **Configure Environment Variables:**
-    Update the `.env` files located in the client and server folders.
-You can use the provided `.env.example` files as references.
-Fill in the necessary values for your environment.
+    Ensure that you update the `.env` files located within both the client and server directories.
+For your convenience, you can consult the supplied `.env.example` files as points of reference.
+Proceed to complete the essential values specific to your environment.

+    Kindly note that the current `.env.example` file for the server aligns with Docker configurations.
+In light of this, kindly substitute the `MONGO_URL` with your individual connection string.
+Furthermore, within the `REDIS_HOST`, use the remote IP address for remote Redis, or if utilizing a locally installed Redis, input `localhost`.
+This ensures proper configuration for your Redis instance.

 4. **Start the Server:**
     Launch the server using the following command to start the application with nodemon: